Script File

 I started, and finished the first draft of ‘Sly’ way back in 2010, when I was living in Austin, Texas.

-During the 8 years that I lived in Austin, I had developed a genuine appreciation for both -- the exciting rise of indie filmmaking, and the diverse local music scene that had -- and still have — strongly contributed to the city’s distinct identity.
+During the 8 years that I lived in Austin, I had developed a genuine appreciation for both the exciting rise of indie filmmaking, and the diverse local music scene that had, and still have, strongly contributed to the city’s distinct identity.

 Although my views of Austin are much different now than they were back then, ’Sly,’ in 2010, had sort-of served as a love letter to ATX; an excuse for me to show off what I loved about the city at the time.
-Much like Paul Thomas Anderson’s depiction of Los Angeles, Woody Allen’s depiction of NYC, and yes, even Richard Linklater’s depiction of Austin, TX — but of course, with my own spin.
+At the time, it was the closest I had ever felt to living somewhere that I could call home.

-I should probably also mention that ‘Sly’ was originally written to be a feature film.
-But the problem was — it was far too long to be a feature film; a comedy that was 218 pages.
-To put it mildly, it would’ve been a tough sell, independently financing production on a 3 1/2 hour - 4 hour theatrical feature film/comedy.
-And the story I was trying to tell, didn’t warrant a 2nd draft in which I would basically cut the length in half.
-And so, the draft laid dormant and untouched for a little over a decade.
+Saying it would’ve been a tough sell is an understatement; independently financing production on a 3 1/2 hour - 4 hour theatrical feature film/comedy.
+And the story I was trying to tell, didn’t warrant a 2nd draft in which I would inevitably be forced to have to cut the length in half.

 Deciding to give ‘Sly’ another look in 2023, it immediately made sense what could, and should be done with it.
 Although it wouldn’t work as a theatrical feature film, it would obviously work now as a TV series.
 And not just as a pilot episode, but as an entire first season, ideal for a premium format such as Apple TV+, Hulu, Netflix, Prime, or HBO.

 ‘Sly’ is, and always has been, a comedy with dramatic elements; and an ensemble with diverse, and infectious characters.
 The possibilities of what can be done with most of these characters almost seem infinite.
-Unfortunately, what I believe are the true scene-stealing characters of the series — said characters do not show up until Episode 2 of ‘Sly.’
-So, for the pilot, the establishing of the main character, his privately-owned cult video store, and his immediate circle of peers — are the primary focus.

-It was a time when the political climate wasn’t so openly aggressive, nor was it as polarizing; and people’s political affiliation almost didn’t matter.
-In Sly’s world, the movies were the politics, and these characters’ lack of self-awareness in their own self-seriousness, is where I think many of the jokes shine the brightest… or, at least as long as you remember — what world they lived in.
+In Sly’s world, the movies were the politics, and these characters’ lack of self-awareness in their own rantings of snobby self-seriousness, is where I think many of the jokes shine the brightest; or at least as long as you remember... what world they lived in.

 Copyright Registration Number: